Ejento AI

 Because the update is instant, it's important to review your changes carefully using the side-by-side comparison before proceeding.

-Every publish is recorded automatically.
-Each entry in your publish history shows:
+Every deployment is recorded automatically.
+Each entry in your deployment history shows:

 A summary of what changed